Trolleys In Pittsburgh Throughout the Years

 SEPTEMBER 4, 1999: The final PCC car makes the 4.4 mile Library extension run before the route was retired forever, being replaced by a shuttle bus.
 The three remaining functional PCC cars, all having logged well over 2,000,000 miles, were donated to trolley museums.

-2000 AND BEYOND: Pittsburgh no longer has hundreds of miles of trolley track lining our streets, but we still have a state-of-the-art Light Rail system servicing the downtown area, Warrington Avenue/Arlington Heights, Castle Shannon, Library and the South Hills.
+JANUARY 2000: Pittsburgh no longer has hundreds of miles of trolley track lining the streets, but the city still boasts a state-of-the-art Light Rail system servicing the downtown area and South Hills, including Beechview, Dormont, Warrington Avenue/Arlington Heights, Castle Shannon, Bethel Park and Library.

 Pittsburghers love their trolleys.
 From the horse-drawn carriages of the 1800s to the new "T" Light Rail cars that carry us into the 21st Century, our proud city will always have a rail system to ferry passengers to and from the downtown area.